dimonguitars/Auth/README.md

 # manager

-Mobile App - to manage work schedule of a workers.
+Mobile App - here is example for login auth on Mobile App using firebase auth service.